sante-afk/setting_zsh/README.md

 # For Fedora:
 sudo dnf install -y git zsh wget

+# For NixOS, go to the config
+cd /etc/nixos/
+sudo nano configuration.nix

-# For NixOS, add a line and rebuild:
+# Add a line and rebuild:
 environment.systemPackages = with pkgs; [
 zsh
 ];